Gallstones are stones or lumps that develop in the gallbladder or bile duct when certain substances harden.

 Endoscopic retrograde cholangiopancreatolography

 An electrically heated wire widens the opening of the bile duct.
-The stones are then removed or left to pass into the intestine.
+The doctor can then remove the stones or leave them to pass into the intestine.

-Ultrasonic shock waves are aimed at the gallstones, which break them up.
-If gallstones become small enough, they can then pass safely in the stools.
+A doctor aims ultrasonic shock waves at the gallstones to break them up.
+If gallstones become small enough, they can then pass safely in a person’s stools.
 This type of treatment is uncommon and is only used when there are few gallstones present.

-In many cases, gallstones are discovered by accident when an individual is being treated for a different condition.
+In many cases, a medical professional will discover a person’s gallstones by accident when treating the person for a different condition.
 A doctor may suspect gallstones after a cholesterol test, an ultrasound scan, a blood test, or even an X-ray.

-A dye is either injected into the blood stream so that it concentrates into the bile ducts or gallbladder, or it is inserted straight into the bile ducts using an ERCP.
+A medical professional injects a dye either into the bloodstream, so that it concentrates into the bile ducts or gallbladder, or straight into the bile ducts using an ERCP.
 The dye shows up on X-rays.
-ERCP is also used to locate and remove stones in the bile duct.

 The doctor will then be able to look at the X-rays and identify possible gallbladder or bile duct disorders, such as pancreatitis, cancer of the pancreas, or gallstones.
 The X-rays will indicate to the doctor whether the dye is reaching the liver, bile ducts, intestines, and gallbladder.